chayanmitra/Learn-solidity.hear/My-Notes-regarding-QuestBook.md

 * ```string public greet ="Good Morning!"; ```
   * *string* is a data type representing text
   * *public* shows that the string is public and it is visible to other contracts outside of HelloWorld
-  * *greet* is the string where we store "Good Morning!"
+  * *greet* is the string name where we store "Good Morning!"

 ## Read and Write
 ```